Prag8855/aab/frontend/content/guides/german-health-insurance.md

 - **Your age when you join**
     Younger people pay less.
 Your insurer saves a part of your payments for old age.
 If you join when you are young, you also pay less when you are old.
 If you plan to leave Germany after a few years, you can get insurance without old-age provisions.
 It's around 50% cheaper.
 - **Your health condition when you join**
-    If you have no health insurance history, you must get a health check at the doctor.[^44] If you have pre-existing health problems, insurers reject you or charge more.[^9] After you join, your health does not affect the price, even if you get really sick.
+    If you have no health insurance history, you must get a health check at the doctor.[^44] If you have [pre-existing health conditions](/glossary/Vorerkrankung), insurers reject you or charge more.[^9] After you join, your health does not affect the price, even if you get really sick.
 - **The coverage you choose**
     You can choose the best coverage or the lowest price.
 To cover your spouse and children, you must pay more.
 You can pay more to get a higher [sickness allowance](/glossary/Krankentagegeld).
 - **Your [deductible](/glossary/Selbstbeteiligung)**